MaxfieldEngland/gossamer-client-android/README.md

 ## Medium Priority:
 ###### Backend:
 * Create post delete service to remove posts from the table
-* Create comment table with add and delete services
+* Create comment delete services
-* Create service to read comments from a particular PostID
-* Create post get service searching based on both PostsTags and PostBody

 ###### Frontend:
-* Read posts flagged as anonymous without the poster information
-* Include post comment button and implementation
-* Load comments that correspond to a particular Post
 * Search posts based on PostBody and PostTags.